jaythequant/kucoin-cli/README.rst

   # Obtain the full orderbook depth for XRP-USDT as a namedtuple containing numpy arrays
   orderbook = client.orderbook("XRP-USDT", depth="full", format="numpy")
   # Specify `format="pd"` to obtain an identical result wrapped in a pandas dataframe
-  orderbook = client.orderbook("XRP-USDT", depth="full", format="numpy")
+  orderbook = client.orderbook("XRP-USDT", depth="full", format="pd")

 Why `KuCoin <https://www.kucoin.com/>`_?
 ++++++++++++++++++++++++++++++++++++++++
-* **For U.S. based customer this is one of the last remaining "chaotic" exchanges**
+* **For U.S. based customer, KuCoin is one of the few non-KYC exchanges**
 * Industry low transactions fees
-* High liquidity across coins and a wide offering of shitcoins
+* High liquidity across coins and a wide offering of alts
-* Frequent additions of speculative coins
+* Frequent new coin listings
-* Among the least regulated exchanges

 Consider donating:
 ++++++++++++++++++